-Creatures of Cain: The Hunt for Human Nature in Postwar America
+Creatures of Cain: The Hunt for Human Nature in Cold War America

 My current project explores how and why Americans came to believe that we could learn as much about human nature by studying primates and other animals as we could by studying ourselves.
 Throughout the 1960s and '70s, cultural anthropologists like Margaret Mead enjoyed considerable celebrity and were happy to supply answers to questions of human behavior and nature.
 By the mid-1970s, however, organismal biologists largely succeeded in grabbing the spotlight as reliable providers of scientific knowledge about human nature, as evidenced by the spectacular popularity of Jane Goodall’s research on chimpanzees in Gombe, Tanzania.